Josep Borrell praises Rwanda’s efforts to protect refugees evacuated from Libya.

 The Emergency Transit Mechanism was established to temporarily host evacuees for their stay in Rwanda, while rable solutions including repatriation and resettlement are being identified.

-The Ministry in Charge of Emergency Management (MINEMA), in collaboration with the International Atomic Energy Agency (IAEA), has launched a five-day…
+On June 30, 2026, the Ministry in Charge of Emergency Management (MINEMA), in collaboration with UNHCR Rwanda, convened a high-level Dialogue on…